 Purpose

-This statement is used to create a new table in a database.
+This statement creates a new table in the database.

 Syntax